 To this Tyndale hath, as ye have heard, scudded in and out like a hare that had twenty brace of greyhounds after her, and were afeard at every foot to be snatched up.
-For-perceiving well that if he grant it to be true that he knoweth which is the Scripture by the Catholic Church, he must needs then grant also that the same church is the very church-he shifteth in and out, now yea, now nay... and whereas he cannot in conclusion avoid it, yet he finally seeketh out a shift to slink away slyly and seem not to grant it, showing us that he knoweth not which is the very scripture by the Catholic Church, but by his "feeling faith."
+For-perceiving well that if he grant it to be true that he knoweth which is the Scripture by same church is the very church-he shifteth in and out, now yea, now nay... and whereas he cannot in conclusion avoid it, yet he finally seeketh out a shift to slink away slyly and seem not to grant it, showing us that he knoweth not which is the very scripture by the Catholic Church, but by his "feeling faith."